 Yet, when’s the last time you asked yourself these questions about your own behavior from the perspective of your clients?

-Here’s a simple exercise you might try to gain some new perspective:
+Here’s a simple exercise you might try to gain some new perspective on client interactions.

 Step 1.
 Pick 1 interaction (face to face) you had with a client recently that did not go as well as you would have liked.